DeandreD23/sql_name-/README.md

 Hi, I'm Deandre!

-A collection of my SQL samples and projects.
+A collection of my SQL samples and data analysis projects.